11 Varonis SQL Interview Questions (Updated 2025)

 Answer:

 This query filters out the customers based on the location set as 'United States', the plan as either 'Pro' or 'Standard', and the active status of the plan set as 'True'.
-It uses the and operators to apply these conditions.
+It uses the WHERE and AND operators to apply these conditions.

 Example Output: